Burns, Cpl. William E. Jr.

 On the morning of April 9, 1942, the members of B Company received the order to destroy their equipment.
 They drained the oil out of some of the jeeps and trucks and ran them to burn up the engines.
 In the case of other vehicles, they poured sand into the motors and ran them.
 They also took their guns apart and scattered the pieces so that they would not be found.
 They circled their tanks and each tank fired an armor-piercing shell into the motor of the tank in front of it.
 The fuel cocks were opened and hand grenades were dropped through the open turrets setting the crew compartments on fire.

 In one of the strangest twists of fate, after the Japanese arrived, they assembled members of the company and asked those who could drive an American car to step forward.
 When all the members present stepped forward, the Japanese became angry.
 Through an interpreter, the POWs were able to explain that almost everyone in the United States could drive a car which the Japanese found hard to believe.
-The name of only one man who was selected to drive a car is not known.
+Pvt.
+Mike Wepsiec was selected to drive a car.

 The company remained in its bivouac until they were ordered to Mariveles at the southern tip of Bataan.
 Available information suggests that the company boarded trucks and rode to Mariveles where they were searched and stripped of anything the Japanese could use.
 While there, they were fed a spoonful of rice and a square piece of bacon.
 It was from this barrio that they started what they called “the march.”
 The POWs were placed into detachments of 100 POWs that were guarded by six to eight guards and ordered to march.
 The first five miles were extremely hard because they were uphill.

-Several men stated their first guards were combat veterans and treated them fairly well because they viewed the POWs as combat veterans.
-It was stated by several men that even when the guards changed if the POWs followed orders, they weren’t abused by the guards.
-They stated that those who defied the Japanese were treated the worse and the beating and killings started because of Japanese frustration with the other POWs.
+Men stated that the first guards were combat veterans who looked at them as combat veterans and treated them better than later guards.
+Depending on the detachment, the guards were said to let the POWs get water from the artesian wells and rest.
+One detachment that tankers were in was allowed to take a swim.
+After the guards changed, things changed for the POWs.
+The new guards were mean for no apparent reason and did things to the POWs because they could do them.
+Men were beaten, kicked, or bayoneted.
+It was stated by several men that even when the guards changed if the POWs followed orders, they weren't abused by the guards.
+They also stated that those who defied the Japanese were treated the worse and the beating and killings started because of Japanese frustration with the POWs.
 Men also pointed out that one guard would beat a POW while five minutes later another guard would give the same POW a cigarette.
 Men stated that if they offered a guard a cigarette, the guard usually would offer them one.
 Still, some guards killed POWs for no reason.
-The guards were assigned to march a certain distance so they often made the POWs march at a faster pace.
-Those men who were sick had a hard time keeping up and if they fell out were bayoneted or shot.
-When the distance was covered, the column was stopped and allowed to rest and the guards were replaced with new guards who also wanted to complete their part of the march as fast as possible.

 The lack of food and water was also a major issue for the POWs.
 The POWs were amazed by the courage of the Filipino people who openly defied the Japanese by giving food and water to the POWs.
 It was said that every 200 or 300 yards were artesian wells, but the POWs were not allowed to drink from them.
 As men became more desperate, they would run to the wells only to find that the Japanese had sent advance teams ahead who shot or bayoneted those attempting to get water from the wells.
 One detachment, with B Company men in it, approached a Filipino who was trying to sell pieces of sugarcane to them.
 One of the guards went up to the Filipino, grabbed the sugarcane, and threw it to the POWs.
 The further north they marched the more bloated dead bodies they saw.
 The ditches along the road were filled with water, but many also had dead bodies in them.
 The POWs’ thirst got so bad they drank the water.
 Many men would later die from dysentery.